 Business culture in Belgium

-Belgium has an open economy and a fairly formalized business culture similar to its European neighbors.
+Belgium has an open economy and the business culture in Belgium is fairly formal, similar to its European neighbors.
 According to EU statistics, there are over 620,000 active businesses in Belgium.
 The majority of these are small or medium-sized enterprises (SME) which generate around 62.4% of value to the Belgian economy.
 There are many Belgian businesses owned by foreigners; foreign-owned firms account for around 28% of value in the private sector.
 Companies are typically flat in organizational structure, with fewer levels of middle management.
 However, rank and title are important and decisions generally come from top-level staff.

 Belgium is a good place to start up a business.
 It has a strong entrepreneurial culture, especially in Brussels and some of the bigger cities.
 If you’re thinking of starting a business in Belgium, do your research on the local market and make sure you have a viable business idea.
 You can get support from the European Enterprise Network if you think you have a business idea worth expanding on.
 There are many sectors where expats can look to start a business in Belgium, however.
 The country’s largest sector is the service sector, with tourism, financial, as well as IT services all showing strength.
 Manufacturing is also a key sector, accounting for around one-sixth of GDP.
 Petrochemicals, food and beverages, and scientific equipment are the leading areas of Belgian manufacturing.